 The 2021 Solar Tax Credit is a 22% Federal Tax Credit for solar energy systems installed before December 31, 2021.
-It will decrease to 10% for commercial solar energy systems installed in 2022, and expires for home solar energy systems unless Congress renews it.
+It will decrease to 10% for commercial solar energy systems installed in 2022.
+After 2022 it expires for home solar energy systems unless Congress renews it.
 There is no maximum amount that can be claimed.

-The total amount of the tax credit can be calculated relatively easily.
+The total amount of the tax credit is calculated easily.
 You can calculate the tax credit amount by taking thirty (22) percent of the solar energy system’s total cost.

 If you install your system in 2021, a solar energy system that costs $20,000 would have a tax credit that would be $20,000 x 22%= $4,400.